Danson Mungatana

 Danson Buya Mungatana is a Kenyan lawyer and a politician, currently the Senator of Tana River County.
 He is popularly known as "the crocodile eater."
 He belonged to NARC-Kenya and was elected to represent the Garsen Constituency in the National Assembly of Kenya between 2002 and 2013.
-He also served as Assistant Minister in different state Ministries in Kenya.
-He won in the 2002 and 2007 Kenyan parliamentary election.
+He also served as Assistant Minister in different Ministries in Kenya.
+He won in the 2002 Kenyan general election and 2007 Kenyan parliamentary election.
 He is currently a member of United Democratic Alliance.

 He was born in 1970 to a Pokomo father and a Taita mother who raised him up together with his four brothers and a sister in a strict Christian setting.
 He mainly grew up in Mombasa.
 He schooled at Mary Cliff Primary School for pre-school, did his standard one to four at Ronald Ngala Primary School in Mombasa before joining Arap Moi Primary Boarding School in Ngao Tana River District for his standard five to seven.

 The transfer to Ngao Primary Boarding School in his village of birth in Tana River district was in keeping with his family tradition.
 Although his dad was then working in Mombasa; he wanted all his children at a particular age to leave Mombasa and go to complete primary school in their home village and Hon.
 Mungatana was not to be exempted from this valuable practice.
-The move was a wonderful opportunity for him to learn about the ways and lives of his people (Pokomo) and other communities that lived in the Tana River district.

 He held responsible positions throughout primary school first as a class monitor and ended up as a school prefect in class seven.

 He was a football player and participated in athletics and represented his school in interschool games.
 The boarding school taught him discipline, the need to be responsible and independence at an early stage.
 Throughout his primary school he had an outstanding academic record which was crowned by his exemplary performance in his C.P.E at class seven.
 Hon.
-Danson Mungatana was the former National Secretary General of Narc Kenya.
+Dr. Danson Mungatana was the former National Secretary General of Narc Kenya.
 He was the Member of Parliament representing Garsen Constituency in the former Coast Province.
 He first got elected in 2002 on a Narc ticket and in 2007 on a Narc Kenya ticket.

 He was the Branch Chairman of Narc Kenya Garsen Constituency.
 He was one of the four(4) directly elected MPS on Narc Kenya ticket (Narc Kenya have 27 other MPs elected on PNU (Narc Kenya).
 The total number of Narc Kenya MPs is 31.